 Work package lead: Lead Electrical and Automation Engineer Nis Frededal Ebsen.

-This work package contains 14 months of wave flume testing for showcasing and further result validation.
-After a tendering process a collaborative contract has been signed with Alborg University (AAU) who carry out the wave flume tests together with FPP.
+This work package consisted of 14 months of wave flume testing for showcasing and further result validation.
+After a tendering process a collaborative contract was signed with Alborg University (AAU) who carried out the wave flume tests together with FPP.

-The key of objectives of this work package is to:
+The key of objectives of this work package were:

 - Show the benefits of the technology to customers, stakeholders, decisions makers.